Best-Rated Solar Installers

 Editor’s notes

-Australian-owned and operated solar retailer, Solargain, has been around since 2005, with a log of more than 65,000 installations across the country.
-Specialising in solar panels, solar hot water and battery storage systems, this retailer has a range of pre-established packages, regularly offering discounted deals on certain systems.
-A Clean Energy Council Approved Solar Retailer, Solargain also claims to have its own dedicated after-sales solar service department.
+Australian-owned and operated solar retailer, Solargain has almost two decades of industry experience, with a log of more than 88,000 installations across the country.
+Specialising in solar panels, solar hot water and battery storage systems, this retailer has a range of pre-established packages to suit the needs of households.
+As a New Energy Tech Approved Seller, Solargain also offers a dedicated service and support centre for its customers.

 origin-energy-logo